Helping your child learn during coronavirus school closures

 How schools will set work during the coronavirus closures period

-There are a number of ways in which schools can set work for children.
+The Department for Education (DfE) has told schools that they must provide remote learning, and there are are a number of ways in which schools can set work for children.

 ‘I anticipate that there will be significant variance in the work set for pupils over the coming weeks,’ says headteacher Liz Browning.

 ‘This will depend on schools’ capacity to plan, prepare and distribute work, their ability to set work using a range of media, taking into account the technology capabilities of the school, and schools’ expectations of how much support parents and carers will be able to give.’

 Some of the methods schools might use include:

 - Work sent by email or published on the school website: many already publish homework tasks online.

 - Use of websites and apps like Purple Mash (which can be used to set a wide range of tasks including maths activities, writing projects, spellings, comprehension and computer coding), English apps like Letterland and Spelling Shed, and Hit the Button, Mathletics and Times Tables Rockstars maths apps.
 TheSchoolRun has picked 12 of the best websites for home learning for you to consider.